 Communities offer different levels of mental health care for children.
-They range from more intensive and specialized services for children with severe mental health issues to short-term and more supportive services for children experiencing mild problems.
+They range from short-term and more supportive services for children experiencing mild problems to more intensive and specialized services for children with severe mental health issues.
 These different programs vary in terms of their intensity, comprehensiveness, frequency and duration.
 They also differ in terms of where the services are provided.
 Some are provided in more protective and structured environments such as psychiatric hospitals; others may be offered in a clinic or office in the community.

 The level of care that a child receives is generally adjusted as their level of need changes.

 - Intensive case management